cedadev/cis/README.md

 You should have received a copy of the GNU Lesser General Public License along with CIS.
 If not, see <http://www.gnu.org/licenses/>.

-A gratefully use a number of NASA Visible Earth 'Blue Marble' raster images in this repository.
+We gratefully use a number of NASA Visible Earth 'Blue Marble' raster images in this repository.